vladdoroniuk/data-structures-and-algorithms/README.md

 ```
 dsa-name
-├─ dsa-name.ts
+├─ dsa_name.go
-├─ dsa-name.test.ts
+├─ dsa_name_test.go
 └─ README.md

-kebab case looks pretty decent 🤔
 ```

-Some algorithms may have several implementations in a single `.ts` file, usually these are optimized versions.
-You can also read a brief description of a DSA in a `README` and run test cases specified in a `.test.ts` file, see more in [Testing](#testing).
+Some algorithms may have several implementations in a single `.go` file, usually these are optimized versions.
+You can also read a brief description of a DSA in a `README` and run test cases specified in a `_test.go` file, see more in [Testing](#testing).

 ## List of implemented DSA